One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 Step 1: Construct Your Frame

-First, you have to make a stand where you could stick the paper for tearing to begin the process of paper-tuning.
+First, you’ve to make a stand where you could stick the paper for tearing to begin the process of paper-tuning.

 For that, you need a few things to build a frame to hold the paper you’ll be shooting through.